What is today's element? What is your "birth-element"?

 Suppose that one year consists of 366 days, one can allocate the 1st to 122nd elements to each day of ca. four months, starting from January 1.
 Thus, one year corresponds to the three turns of the 1st-122nd elements.
 As the result, there are three days to which the same element is allocated in one year.

-This idea of Elements of the Day will be available for quite a long time, until the discovery of the 123rd element and its authorization, namely, the determination of its elementary symbol.
+Although the 113, 115, 117, and 118th elements were officially approved in 2016 and further efforts in preparing larger nuclei are in progress, this idea of Elements of the Day will be available for quite a long time, until the discovery of the 123rd element and its authorization, namely, the determination of its elementary symbol.

 Please find the elements of your red-letter days, such as your bithday.
 Do not mind, however, in case the element is notpopular in your daily life, for all the elements are universal in that they have existed in the universe.
 In addition, most of them are indispensable in your body to keep your life alive, or playan inportant role, somewhere in your daily life.
 We will be happy if you become a bit more acquainted with chemistry by finding the elements of your red-letter days.